synac-chat/synac-legacy/README.md

 ## Open Beta

+**WARNING:** The client code currently sucks for anything other than the minimal front-end.
+I should rewrite it in a more async manner.

 After a lot of work in a closed alpha, the first beta version is ready.
 Breaking changes are now less frequent, and you might wanna start developing bots or front-ends.
 Bugs are likely to be found, as I am known to accidentally try to access a channel by a user's ID or such.